7 Great Lies of Organized Religion – Lie #8

 Heidi Baker is well-known in Mozambique for going into villages, asking villagers to bring her their deaf, then healing them.
 2 minutes and 30 seconds into this video you’ll see Heidi Baker heal a deaf woman in front of a large crowd of people, live:

 This video is an excerpt from the movie Finger of God. by Darren Wilson.
-He’s the narrator of this documentary.
+He's the narrator of this documentary.
 I'm personally acquainted with him, having met him in November 2009.
 Darren himself was ardently against miracles until a relative experienced a miracle he could not explain, which launched him on a journey of investigation.

 4. On Friday August 30 2010, Delia Knox was healed after two decades of paralysis.
 She stood up in her wheelchair in the Mobile Alabama Convention Center and walked around the room in the presence of thousands of eyewitnesses.